 Child Abuse Identification, SAVE (School Violence Prevention),

-DASA (Dignity for All Students Act), and Autism (Needs of Students with Autism)
+DASA (Dignity for All Students Act), Health & Safety Education, and Autism (Needs of Students with Autism)

 Teacher Certification Examinations